 Be sure to submit the payment by the due date each month to avoid late fees.
 It’s also possible to set up auto pay online, where Capital One automatically withdraws a payment each month so you don’t have to remember to do it manually.

-By phone: If you decide to pay your Capital One Platinum by phone, call (800) 227-4825 and enter your card number to speak to a representative.
+Over the phone: If you decide to pay your Capital One Platinum by phone, call the number you see on the back of your card and enter your card number to speak to a representative.
 Then, give them the same bank account info that you’d enter online.

-In person: And if you’d like to make a Capital One Platinum payment in person, there are several ways you can do so.
+In person: If you’d like to make a Capital One Platinum payment in person, there are several ways you can do so.
 You can go to a Capital One branch and pay there.
 Or, you can pay at Western Union or MoneyGram, but you’ll need to have your credit card number on hand to complete the transaction.
-You can pay by mail, too, but that’s far from the most convenient option.

 By mail: To pay by mail, send a check or money order to: